johnnovak/gridmonger/sphinx-docs/source/themes.rst

 The differences between them basically come down to the selection of floor
 colours: world map themes feature colours suited to represent different types of terrain, while in regular themes they are just different accent colours.
-Colours are generally consistent across themes belonging to the same type, e.g. in regular dungeon themes colour #2 is always a reddish colour, #3 a bright red/orange, #4 a yellowish one, and so on.
+Colours are generally consistent across themes belonging to the same type;
+e.g., in regular dungeon themes, colour #2 is always a reddish colour, #3 a bright red/orange, #4 a yellowish one, and so on.
 This makes it a bit easier to switch themes in the middle of a mapping session.
-A few themes even include variations that don't conform to these conventions (e.g. ``Darkest Heart Alt``).
+A few themes even include variations that don't conform to these conventions (e.g., ``Darkest Heart Alt``).

 Theme editor